graphboltdev/docs/docs/query-inspector/query-details.md

 # Query details

-The section gives you detailed information of what happened under the hood when a specific query was executed.
+This section gives you detailed information of what happened under the hood when a specific query was executed.
 It allows you to quickly find problems and work on improving your APIs performance.

 ![Query Details](img/query-details.png)